What is UWB Antenna : Basics, Types and Manufacturers

 Introduction : An Ultra-Wideband (UWB) system is a wireless communication system that transmits data using very short duration pulses over a very wide frequency spectrum.
 Instead of continuous narrowband carriers, UWB uses pulse based transmission, which spreads energy across a wide range of frequencies.

-Key UWB Features
+Key Features of UWB Technology

 - Frequency range : Approx. 3.1 GHz to 10.6 GHz; regulated by FCC for communication